Archived

 Why might this be relevant?

-The project focuses on reducing emissions of CO2 from petrol engines, which is partially relevant to the question of supporting drivers and vehicle manufacturers during a phase-out plan for petrol and diesel vehicles.
+The project focuses on reducing emissions from petrol engines, which is crucial for decarbonising road vehicles.

 • Hybrid Light Commercial Vehicle UK Supply Chain co-Development